A Trilogy of The Story of God and Man

 As mentioned above; there is no place in scripture, either Old or New Testament, that portrays Jesus as having a body of humanity.
 But scripture does explicitly say what the essence of Jesus is, so that we can understand upon Whom it is that we have cast our hope.

-- The Word of Life (1John 1:1-2).
+The Word of Life (1John 1:1-2).
 This is the incarnate Word of Life, through which all things came into being (John 1:3) He is the Word of God – again in incarnate form.
+This Word of life not only caused all things to be, but also upholds / maintains all things in existence (Heb.
+1: 3; Col. Col. 1:17).
+Without the continuance of the Word of Life (Jesus) nothing would exist.

 For one to apply the reasoning that the terms “appearance as a man”, “the form of a bond-servant”, “the likeness of men”, “bodily form”, “like the son of man”, etc., means that He was of human flesh, one would then by that same line of reasoning, call Jesus a sinner, because scripture said that Jesus “appeared in the likeness of sinful flesh” (Rom.
 8:3).